mint26/UdaciCards/README.md

 * start the development server with `npm start`
 * make sure you have the expo app installed in your testing devices
 * scan the qr code using your testing devices
 * applicable for both android and ios
+* tested using emulators (android: v7.1.0 API 25, iOS: v9.2) and phone devices (iOS: v11.4, android: v6.0.1)

 ### Prerequisites